 Hebb and his students and colleagues at McGill produced several studies investigating the effects of restricted early experience on later behavior.
 Puppies were reared to 7 1/2 months of age in different states of deprivation.
 Conditions included being reared in a home environment, reared in the lab but with normal socialization, or reared in the lab but with no human contact except for routine cleaning and feeding.
 Within this last category, the puppies could be more or less sensory deprived, from living in a wire cage with visual access to their environment to living in a completely enclosed cage in which they could not see anything else.
-The behavioral effects of these early experiences were investigated using problem solving behavior (Clarke, Heron, Fetherstonhaugh, Forgays, Hebb, 1951; Thompson Heron, 1954) and emotional responding (Melzack, 1954).
-The methods were reminiscent of Scott and Fuller's (1965) work and the research was largely longitudinal; tests were administered as the dogs matured and after certain amounts of time had elapsed since the isolated dogs had been placed in normal environments.
+The behavioral effects of these early experiences were investigated using problem solving behavior (Clarke, Heron, Fetherstonhaugh, Forgays, & Hebb, 1951; Thompson & Heron, 1954b) and emotional responding (Melzack, 1954).
+The methods were reminiscent of Scott and Fuller's (1965) work and the research was largely longitudinal; tests were administered as the dogs matured, and after certain amounts of time had elapsed since the isolated dogs had been placed in normal environments.
 The study confirmed the importance of early experience in later development, a view also championed by Scott and Fuller: Isolated dogs showed aberrant reactions to humans and novel environments (freezing), lower rates of conspecific social behavior, and poorer performance on the mazes.
 These differences persisted even after the experimental dogs had been moved to normal housing.
 Later studies expanded and generally supported these findings by augmenting the battery of tests to which the dogs were subjected (Thompson & Heron, 1954b), and the variety of natural behaviors measured, such as exploration (Thompson & Heron, 1954a), social behavior (Melzack & Thompson, 1956), and aberrant behavior, such as "whirling," seen in the sensory restricted dogs (Thompson, Melzack, & Scott, 1956).

-During his time in Hebb's lab, Ronald Melzack expanded the investigation into social and sensory deprivation in dogs by investigating emotionality, fear, and pain in environmentally restricted and normal dogs, as well as their ability to learn a shock avoidance response (Melzack & Scott, 1957).
-Not all restricted dogs responded to all of the noxious stimuli, and they were also largely incapable of learning an avoidance response, which suggested that their early experience produced deficits in their ability to respond adaptively.
+During his time in Hebb's lab, Ronald Melzack expanded the investigation into social and sensory deprivation in dogs by investigating emotionality, fear, and pain in environmentally-restricted and normal dogs, as well as their ability to learn a shock-avoidance response (Melzack & Scott, 1957).
+Not all of the environmentally-restricted dogs responded to all of the noxious stimuli, and they were also largely incapable of learning an avoidance response, which the authors suggested represented an inability to respond adaptively as a result of their early experience.
 Additionally, the authors mentioned other abnormal behavior of the restricted dogs, including seemingly aimless movement such as banging into water pipes repeatedly.

-To identify whether the behavioral differences in the isolated dogs were the result of physiological rather than psychological deficits, Melzack used a visual discrimination task to investigate differences in deprived and control dogs.
-The two groups performed differently on some tasks, which Melzack attributed to a difference in central nervous system arousal level.
-Deprived dogs were highly aroused which may have interfered with the discrimination performance.
-Finally, Melzack and Burns (1965) published a suggestive study in which EEG and cortical responses supported the hypothesis that the deprived dogs were unable to filter out irrelevant information in the same way as control dogs, later work on dog behavior from an information processing theory perspective (see subsection below on Harry Frank).
+To identify whether the behavioral differences in the isolated dogs were the result of physiological rather than psychological deficits, Melzack (1972) used a visual discrimination task to investigate differences in deprived and control dogs.
+The two groups performed differently on some tasks, which Melzack attributed to a difference in central nervous system arousal level, and not physiological deficits directly affecting the ability to discriminate (e.g., visual deficits).
+Deprived dogs were highly aroused which might have interfered with the discrimination performance.
+Finally, Melzack and Burns (1965) published a suggestive study in which electroencephalograms (EEG) and cortical responses supported the hypothesis that deprived dogs were unable to filter out irrelevant information in the same way as control dogs, paralleling later work on dog behavior from an information processing theory perspective (see subsection below on Harry Frank).

 Combining Traditions